-BOSTON--(BUSINESS WIRE)--Aug.
-27, 2019-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that the European Commission (EC) has approved the extension of the current marketing authorization of SOLIRIS[®] (eculizumab) to include the treatment of neuromyelitis optica spectrum disorder (NMOSD) in adult patients who are anti-aquaporin-4 (AQP4) antibody-positive with a relapsing course of the disease.
+BOSTON--(BUSINESS WIRE)--Jul.
+26, 2019-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that the European Medicines Agency (EMA) Committee for Medicinal Products for Human Use (CHMP) has issued a positive opinion to extend the current marketing authorization of SOLIRIS® (eculizumab) to include the treatment of neuromyelitis optica spectrum disorder (NMOSD) in adult patients who are anti-aquaporin-4 (AQP4) antibody positive with a relapsing course of the disease.
+The European Commission will review the CHMP opinion and the final decision is anticipated within two months.